ankup007/myCalculator/README.md

 # myCalculator
-The purpose of this calculator is to give the world a new way of calculating basic things such as addition, subtraction, multiplication, division and other operations.
-It will be an easy to use tool.
+The purpose of this calculator is to give the world an easy to use tool for calculating basic things such as addition, subtraction, multiplication, division and other operations.